-There is a little flowering of genuine entrepreneurship which can innovate and dare into new products and new processes.
+There is a little flowering of genuine entrepreneurship that can innovate and dare into new products and new processes.

 There has been excessive Regulation and control of the private sector by the government.

-This has prevented and competition from becoming a generalized phenomenon of the economy.
+This has prevented competition from becoming a generalized phenomenon of the economy.

 This has sniffled the capacity of the private sector to stand on its own.

 Another problem with the private sector is that its cost, in general, are large and the price of products are unduly high.